-Benefits Description You pav Covered medications and supplies (cont.)
-Standard Option Value Plan Covered medications and supplies (cont.)
+Benefits Description You pay Covered medications and supplies Standard Option Value Plan (cont.)
 Note: For long-term maintenance medications, we have a maintenance drug management program that allows members to get up to a 90-day supply at a CVS retail pharmacy for the same cost-sharing as mail order.
-Under the program, you may choose to get the initial prescription and two refills (up to a 30-day supply each) at a network retail pharmacy or up to a 90-day supply through our mail order drug program or a CVS retail pharmacy.
-After the second refill at a retail pharmacy, Value Plan members must obtain additional refills either from a CVS retail pharmacy or through our mail order drug program.
-Standard Option members may choose not to participate in this program by calling CVS/caremark at 1-866-623-1441.
-Standard OptionNetwork pharmacy, up to a 30-day supply:Generic: \$5 copayment per prescriptionPreferred brand name (formulary): 30% of the Plan's allowance (25% when enrolled in Medicare Part B) and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained, limited to \$200 per prescriptionNon-Preferred brand name (non- formulary): 50% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained, limited to \$200 per prescriptionForeign pharmacy, up to a 90-day supply:\$10 copayment for each 30-day supplyNon-Network pharmacy and paper claims for prescriptions filled at a network pharmacy:\$50% of the Plan's allowance for the prescription and any difference between our allowance and the billed amountMail order drug program, 31 to 90- day supply:Generic: \$10 copayment per prescriptionPreferred brand name (formulary): \$80 copayment (\$60 when enrolled in Medicare Part B) per prescription and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtainedNon-Preferred brand name (non- formulary): \$120 copayment per prescription and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained Network pharmacy, up to a 30-day supply: Generic: \$10 copayment per prescription Preferred brand name (formulary): 45% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained Non-Preferred brand name (nonformulary): 75% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained Foreign pharmacy, up to a 90-day supply: \$10 copayment for each 30-day supply Non-Network pharmacy and paper claims for prescriptions filled at a network pharmacy: All charges Mail order drug program, 31 to 90-day supply: Generic: \$30 copayment per prescription Preferred brand name (formulary): 45% of the Plan's allowance and any difference between our allowance and the cost of a generic (prescription)
+See Maintenance and long term medications.
+Note: For claims that are submitted manually ("paper claims"), member cost-sharing includes both the copayment or coinsurance and any difference between the Plan's allowance and the billed amount.
+Network pharmacy, up to a 30-day supply: Generic: \$5 copayment per prescription Preferred brand name (formulary): 30% of the Plan's allowance (25% when enrolled in Medicare Part B) and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained, limited to \$200 per prescription Non-Preferred brand name (non-formulary): 50% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained, limited to \$200 per prescription Foreign pharmacy, up to a 90-day supply: \$10 copayment for each 30-day supply: Non-Network pharmacy: Generic: \$5 copayment per prescription and any difference between our allowance and the billed amount Preferred brand name (formulary): 30% of the Plan's allowance (25% when enrolled in Medicare Part B) and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained Non-Preferred brand name (non-formulary): 50% of the Plan's allowance and the cost of a generic equivalent, unless a brand exception is obtained Network pharmacy, up to a 30-day supply: • Generic: \$10 copayment per prescription • Preferred brand name (formulary): 45% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained • Non-Preferred brand name (non-formulary): 75% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent, unless a brand exception is obtained Foreign pharmacy, up to a 90-day supply: • \$10 copayment for each 30-day supply Non-Network pharmacy: • All charges